crawley/qcif-mailout/README.md

   - Install the "python-devel" and "python-virtualenv" packages or equivalent using your distro's package installer.

-  - Create and activate a "venv"
+  - Create and activate a venv; e.g. run "virtualenv venv"

+  - Install mysql-connector-python.
+(Blame Oracle for the fact that you can't get it from Pypi like you used to ...)

+    - clone the source tree for "mysql/mysql-connector-python" from github.
+    - cd to the git tree
+    - run "python setup install" to install into your venv.

 ## Installation from source:

-  - Clone the master GIT repo.
+  - Clone source from the master GIT repo.

   - To create the development sandbox: